Energy and climate change

 In order to make all of this possible, Telefónica has an Energy Efficiency Programme and we are going to promote fuel reduction, the transformation of our network and the use of clean energy.

-In the framework of this Programme, in 2016 we conducted 130 initiatives on energy efficiency and the reduction of GHG emissions in our networks and offices, with which we managed to save 211 GWh, and 22 million euros in our annual electricity bill.
-In this way, we avoided the emission of more than 68,229 tonnes CO2 equivalents.
+In the framework of this Programme, in 2017 we conducted 171 initiatives on energy efficiency and the reduction of GHG emissions in our networks and offices, with which we managed to save 138 GWh.
+In this way, we avoided the emission of more than 36,972 equivalent tons of CO2.

-In addition, thanks to our Renewable Energy Plan, 43.6% of electricity consumption comes from renewable sources, which is equivalent to the average annual consumption of 203,749 households.
-This has allowed us to reduce our emissions of Scope 2 by 480,302 tons of CO2 equivalent.
+In addition, thanks to our Renewable Energy Plan, 47% of electricity consumption comes from renewable sources, which is equivalent to the average annual consumption of 763,000 households.
+Thus, we have prevented 770,026 CO2 emissions into the atmosphere.

 Risks and opportunities